The Hundred 2024, Manchester Originals vs Northern Superchargers: Fantasy 11 Prediction, teams, captain, vice-captain

 Venue and Pitch

-Headingley at Leeds has hosted 14 matches in the Men's Hundred with the team batting first winning 7 encounters.
-The team chasing has won 6 matches while one match has been called off due to rain.
-The captain who has won the toss has elected to bat first in 6 matches.
-The team which has won the toss has been victorious in just 4 matches for a win probability of 31 percent.
+The historic Old Trafford ground in Manchester has hosted 14 matches in the Men's Hundred with the honours being shared by the team batting first and chasing - both have won 6 games each at the venue while two matches have been called off due to rain.
+The captain who has won the toss has elected to chase on as many as 10 occasions at Old Trafford.

-The average score batting first at Leeds is 164 while the average score chasing is 149.
-It is a high scoring venue with as many as eight 170-plus totals.
-Spinners have outperformed the fast bowlers at Headingley with a better average and economy rate.
+The average score batting first in Manchester is 143 while the average score chasing is 129.
+The spinners have outdone the pacers in Manchester with a better average, strike rate and economy rate.

 MATCH PREDICTION